renggli/dart-xml/README.md

 ### History

-This library started as an example for the [PetitParser](https://github.com/renggli/PetitParserDart) library.
-To my own surprise various people started to adapt it to read XML files.
+This library started as an example of the [PetitParser](https://github.com/renggli/PetitParserDart) library.
+To my own surprise various people started to use it to read XML files.
 In April 2014 I was asked to replace the original [dart-xml](https://github.com/prujohn/dart-xml) library from John Evans.

 ### License